KoltonStarr/Pickle_PodView/frontend/README.md

 # Frontend

-This React + TypeScript app demonstrates how several libraries work together.
+This React + TypeScript app uses Tailwind CSS, lucide-react, and React Flow to visualize Kubernetes resources.

 ## Included libraries
-- **React Flow** for the canvas.
-- **elkjs** to auto-layout nodes.
 - **Tailwind CSS** and **shadcn/ui** for styling.
 - **lucide-react** icons.
-- **Zustand** for a tiny state store.
+- **React Flow** for the canvas.

 ## Running the app
 1. Install packages with `npm install`.
 2. Start the dev server: `npm run dev`.

-The default page renders a small React Flow canvas with two icon nodes positioned by ELK.
-The "Reset Layout" button shows shadcn/ui in action.
+The default page renders a Kubernetes Pod in a React Flow canvas.
+A ConfigMap and Secret appear as USB drives that plug into the Pod, while a Service connects via an electrified cable.